jphaugla/awsDMSKafka/README.md

 &nbsp;

 ### Create Environment
+An unusual part of this cloud formation yaml file is the use of a custom endpoint.
+A lambda function is used to deploy the DMS kafka target endpoint.
+This is really due to a limitation in being able to output the broker list using the cloudformation stack.
+Because of this limitation, the lambda function looks up this broker list and then creates the DMS endpoint.
+Additional endpoints can be made manually or added to the labmda function.

 * Some tips on creating an AWS account with [AWS Account instructions](https://dms-immersionday.workshop.aws/en/envconfig/regular.html)
 * After reviewing  "Introduction" and "Getting Started", follow the Regular AWS Account instructions. ![Regular AWS Account](README_PHOTOS/InitialNavigation.jpg)